Paajt/To-Do-List/README.md

 #### Done:
 * Add tasks to a list with a button click.
-* Alert when no text input.
+* Alert when input is empty.
 * Check completed tasks when clicked on.
 * Delete tasks with a trash can icon.
 * Task counter that updates when tasks are added, completed or removed.